ComplianceAsCode/content/README.md

 biggest open-source beyond-SCAP content project.

-The next few years saw the introduction of not just government-specific security profiles but also commercial, such as PCI-DSS.
+The next few years saw the introduction of not just government-specific security profiles but also commercial, such as PCI-DSS and CIS.

 Later, the industry starts moving towards different security content formats, such as Ansible, Puppet, and Chef InSpec.
 The community reacted by evolving the tooling and helped transform SSG into a more general-purpose security content project.
 This change happened over time in 2017 and 2018.
-In September 2018, we decided to change the name of the project to avoid confusion.
+In September 2018, we decided to change the name of the project to `ComplianceAsCode`, in order to avoid confusion.

 We envision that the future will be format-agnostic.
 That's why opted for an abstraction instead of using XCCDF for the input format.